bcharette0504/Review-Project-/README.md

 Features:

-The inputs being taken are the grades for labs, assignments, term project, review project and the final exam from a text file.
+The inputs being taken are the grades for labs, assignments,and the final for each course during a student's semester.